Eli Artola

-Eli Artola is a Spanish former international football forward who played for Oiartzun.
+Elizabeth Artola is a Spanish former international football forward who played for Oiartzun.

 She has played for the national team.

 Early life

-Born in 1969, Artola started playing football at school.
+Artola started playing football at school.

 Club career

 Artola started her career with Oiartzun.
 She helped establish the women's team with her father, Inaki Artola.
 After that, she helped Oiartzun win the División de Honor and the Copa de la Reina twice.

 International career

 Artola played for the Spain women's national football team.